Rocketstradingco/RTCObott/README.md

 Use the tabs at the top of the admin UI to switch between inventory management and the embed builder preview.

-All server and bot actions are logged to `debug.log` in the project root.
+All server and bot actions are logged to a file specified by the `DEBUG_LOG` environment variable (defaults to `debug.log` in the project root).
 Check this file when troubleshooting.

 ## Notes
 This is a starting point and does not include advanced authentication or hosting setup.
 Add your own enhancements as needed.